Malibu, California: Public services

 Fire protection is served by the Los Angeles County Fire Department.
 The Los Angeles County Sheriff's Department (LASD) operates the Malibu/Lost Hills Station in Calabasas, serving Malibu under contract with the city.
 The Los Angeles County Department of Health Services SPA 5 West Area Health Office serves Malibu.
 The department operates the Simms/Mann Health and Wellness Center in Santa Monica, serving Malibu.
 Water is provided by LA Waterworks District 29.

 The U.S. Postal Service operates the Malibu Post Office at 23838 Pacific Coast Highway, the Colony Annex at 23648 Pacific Coast Highway, adjacent to the Malibu Post Office, and the La Costa Malibu Post Office at 21229 Pacific Coast Highway.

 Transportation

 The Pacific Coast Highway (SR 1) is the central route through the length of the city.
 PCH handles approximately 40,500 vehicles per day during peak hours in the summer.
 The LA Metro bus line 134 runs along PCH from Trancas market to Santa Monica.
+PCH currently operates at a reduced capacity due to the Palisades Fire with the speed limit set to 25 mph.